alexandr-viktorov/RanorexExercise/README.md

 # RanorexExercise
-Here example of test suite created in Ranorex Studio for WPF test application
+Here is example of test suite created in Ranorex Studio for WPF test application

 # Setup
 To run this test suite need to perform following steps